vojtechpavlu/falbricate-base/docs/docs/Utils/randomizer.md

 useSeed(123)
 ```

-This will make sure your Fabricators will generate pseudo-random results with a deterministic element - results
+This will make sure your Fabricators will generate *pseudo*-random results with a deterministic element - results
 shall be always the same.
 This feature might be very useful for extensive testing purposes.